New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - These two squads surrender a combined 46.2 points per game, 4.7 more than this contest's over/under.

-- The Saints and their opponents have scored an average of 44.9 points per game in 2020, 3.4 more than Sunday's total.

-- The 41.5-point total for this game is 6.3 points below the 47.8 points per game average total in Falcons games this season.
+- The 47.8 PPG average total in Falcons games this season is 6.3 points more than this game's over/under.

 Saints stats and trends

-- New Orleans has four wins against the spread in seven games this year.
+- New Orleans has played seven games, with four wins against the spread.

 - New Orleans is 4-0 against the spread and 4-0 overall in games when it scores more than 27.9 points.

-- When New Orleans picks up more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that New Orleans churns out more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Saints have six turnovers this season, equal to the number of takeaways for the Falcons.